seanKenkeremath/lords-and-lads/README.md

 Each miss is one drink the player must take themselves during the Drink phase.

 If a player hits the wrong nail it counts as a miss.
-If doing so results in the final center nail being hammered into the stump, A new center nail is created and the current player is removed from the game.
+If doing so results in the final center nail being hammered into the stump, A new center nail must be hammered into the center of the stump and the current player is removed from the game.

 #### Drink